 Notes

-- Frosting will keep for 2 days at room temperature, 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
+- Storage: Frosting will keep for 2 days at room temperature, 1 week in a sealed container in the refrigerator, or up to 3 months in the freezer.
 Bring to room temperature before spreading onto baked goods.
 Stored frosting may need to be rewhipped to achieve original texture.